 The story takes place in Scotland, where plain Maggie Wylie's family, fearing she may become a spinster, finances young John Shand's studies in return for his agreement to marry her in five...
 See full summary »

 After graduating from a prestigious Eastern university, eight devoted women friends go their separate ways: one leaves for Europe, while the others experience troubled relationships.
 Sadly, they get to meet one last time as a group.

 Police officer Patty Butler, alias "Chicklet," is the live-in girlfriend of Thomas 'Stick' Henderson to gather evidence.
 Detective Bo Lockley is instructed to try to find her, not knowing she's also a cop.

 This documentary short film looks at the devastating and costly problems, including seasonal flooding and erosion of precious topsoil, associated with the Mississippi River system and promotes more Federal projects to remedy the situation.

 A charming and ambitious young man finds many ways to raise himself through the ranks in business and social standing, some honest, some not quite so.
 If he can just manage to avoid a ...
 See full summary »

 Davey Haggart is quite certain of his paternity (even if nobody else is) and determined to emulate his father, a notorious rogue and highwayman.
-This includes breaking a man out of Stirling jail, holding up the stagecoach, and robbing the Duke of Argyll, among other feats.
-Unfortunately, he is handicapped by the fact that his childhood playmate Annie is equally determined to track him down and save his soul...Written by
+This includes breaking a man out of Stirling jail, holding up the stagecoach, and robbing the Duke of Argyll, amongst other feats.
+Unfortunately, he is handicapped by the fact that his childhood playmate Annie is equally determined to track him down and save his soul.Written by

 SINFUL DAVEY is based on the true story of Scottish highwayman and thief Davey Haggart (played by a very young John Hurt), who wants to be just like his deceased (guess how he died) father.